ivanovaos/cv/README.md

 If you work in science, it is your only hobby because there is rarely any time for other hobbies.
 But in the spare moments I do love reading, exercising, travelling, swimming, walking, socializing, studying languagues, listening music, among other things - nothing special here.
 I wish I have more time for my hobbies and I find it difficult to cope with the idea that we have just one life and only 24 hours per day.

-# Conferences visited:
+# Conferences visited
 BioSB 2016 (Dutch Bioinformatics conference)
 ECCB 2016 (European Bioinformatics conference)
 BioSB 2018

-# Presented:
+# Presented
 Talk at BioSB2018: "A framework for exhaustive simulation of epistatic patterns using Petri net models"

-# Publications in preparion:
+# Publications in preparion
 Study of epistatic patterns - 2 papers

-# Projects I patricipate in (besides work):
+# Projects I patricipate in (besides work)
 Metabolism regulation
 Asthma map